A Southern Writer – Diane Story in Georgia

 What is there to life if a man cannot hear the lonely cry of the whippoorwill or the arguments of the frogs?

-~ Chief Seattle 1786-1866, Duwamish Leader
+~ Chief Seattle 1786-1866

 Man’s spirit belongs to the Creator, but it was me they turned to with farewell tears.
-I silently received flowers lovingly placed on the sacred spot – flowers they hand selected from my dress so elegant, but there came a time when I dressed in rags and faced abandonment.
-Prayers heard through the pines were for me.
-I witnessed trembling hands and broken hearts as they packed all they could carry.
-At least once, they looked back in disbelief, knowing they will never see me again.
-They moved the farewell markers with a shovel full of sacred ground to another site but left the remains.
+They placed flowers on the sacred spots – flowers they hand selected from my dress so elegant – but there came a time when I dressed in rags and faced abandonment.
+Prayers echoing through the pines were no longer for the sick, but for me.
+I witnessed trembling hands and tear-stained faces as they packed all they could carry.
+At least once, they looked back in disbelief, knowing they’d never see me again.
+They moved the farewell markers along with a shovel full of dirt to another site but left the remains of those loved ones behind with me.
+Do not grieve for us, for we were not destined to cross the finish line.